-In 1898 Australia’s first batch of ready-to-eat breakfast cereal was produced in a small bakery in Melbourne by Edward Halsey.
+In 1898 Sanitarium baker Edward Halsey produced Australia’s first batch of ready-to-eat breakfast cereal in a small bakery in Melbourne.
 He and his team sold the breakfast cereals door-to-door as a healthier alternative to the popular, less nutritious breakfast foods of the time.
 Then by 1924, the production of corn flakes began in Sydney’s Shepherd Street, Chippendale.

 Today, Australians are the third highest consumers of breakfast cereal in the world, with each person eating nearly eight kilograms a year.